Infrastructure Projects

 Adjacent to the Panorama Tower, a new mixed-use development is planned, which aims to complement the existing tower with 200 additional residential units that include studio, one-, two-, and three-bedroom apartments.
 This development will also feature 2,450 square feet of ground-floor retail space and a detached parking structure.

-The Van Nuys Project
+The Ardent on Van Nuys

-7115 Van Nuys Blvd
+7050 Van Nuys Blvd

 The Van Nuys project at 7115-7131 N. Van Nuys Boulevard, developed by VNB, LLC, is set to include 214 apartments and 15,800 square feet of retail space.
 This five-story mixed-use development will also provide parking for 238 vehicles.
 In exchange for using Transit Oriented Communities incentives, 24 units will be designated as affordable housing at the extremely low-income level.